 A pilot study to identify the feasibility for a definitive study that will investigate the effectiveness of pacing with a heart rate monitor for people with Myalgic Encephalomyelitis and long COVID

-As of January 2023, this study is currently at the stage of data collection.
+As of June 2023, this study is currently at the stage of data analysis.
 Recruitment is now closed.

 There is growing anecdotal evidence that pacing with a heart rate monitor is being utilised as a management strategy for people with ME and Long COVID.
 However, there is a lack of formal studies in this area.